Workflows

 Trigger: Conversation Resolved

-→ Fetch API: POST to your webhook URL with conversation detailsTips
+→ Fetch API: POST to your webhook URL with conversation detailsTips for reliable workflows

 Related topics

-- AI Agent — Configure the AI personas your workflows can assign to
+- AI Agent — configure the AI personas your workflows can assign to

-- Skill Sets — Build custom skills for your workflows
+- Skill Sets — build custom skills for your workflows